Grow-Therapy-Take-Homes/Zach-Newton-FE-Takehome/README.md

 # WikiNews

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) for the sake of bootstrapping simplicity.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) for the sake of simplicity.

 ## Getting Started